Don’t let your fears run the show!

 Let me go ahead and save you 17 years of trial and tribulation.
 Trust me, this will be the best 8 minutes you spend this year.

-Most of us in the spiritual development world have a warped relationship to FEAR.
+Most of us in the spiritual development world have a warped relationship to our FEARS.
 Here’s what I mean:

 The truth is that if you have to work at thinking positively it is because you are actually afraid – you just don’t want to feel it.
 Collectively we’ve decided as a society to avoid fear, no matter how much medication and numbing it takes to avoid fear.
 Most people try to get to death as safely as possible.

-New entrepreneurs especially try to fix the fact that they are afraid because they think feeling the fear means they are on the wrong path.
-For new entrepreneurs – when they experience fear they go to a stand still (and stop implementing in their business) or they completely override their fear and go into fight mode with positive self-talk.
+New entrepreneurs especially try to fix the fact that they are afraid because they think feeling fear means they are on the wrong path.
+For new entrepreneurs – when they experience fear they go to a standstill (and stop implementing in their business) or they completely override their fear and go into fight mode with positive self-talk.

 For the record, fear can be our very best friend – there are perfectly legitimate fears out there in business!
 Sometimes your fear is totally appropriate – and sometimes fear tries to move us into action.